KathrynBrusewitz/notes/README.md

 * Use the imperative mood in the subject line ("Add feature" not "added feature")

 * Limit the subject line to 50 characters.
-If you want more detail, do so after a blank line.
+If you want more detail, do so after a blank line

 * Capitalize the subject line